 Soul Force in the Age of AI

-Through PRISM meditation practices, reflective AI-based inquiry, and weekly live sessions, participants will unlearn what divides us and build wiser habits of attention and action, grounded in neuroscience and contemplative practice.
+Through PRISM meditation practices, reflective inquiry, and weekly live sessions, participants will unlearn what divides us and build wiser habits of attention and action, grounded in neuroscience and contemplative practice.

 Human beings are not like material things, whose nature cannot be changed.
 No matter what nature they might have inherited or created by their own actions, it can be changed, but not by mere wishing, but by acting in the right way repeatedly and patiently for some length of time.” — Paramahansa Yogananda

 “People thought of revolutions chiefly in terms of taking state power.
 But we’ve had revolutions, and we’ve seen how the states they created often became replicas of the ones they opposed.
 We have to recognize that we are responsible for the evolution of the human species.
 This is a question of two-sided transformation—not just the oppressed versus the oppressor.
-We have to change ourselves in order to change the world.”
+We have to change ourselves in order to change the world.” – Grace Lee Boggs

 Who This Is For